triggermesh/docs/docs/guides/creatingatarget.md

 ## Creating an AWS Lambda function

-For full details with using the console follow these official [steps](https://docs.aws.amazon.com/lambda/latest/dg/getting-started-create-function.html).
+For full details with using the Lambda console follow these official [steps](https://docs.aws.amazon.com/lambda/latest/dg/getting-started-create-function.html).

-Our function is writing in Python 3.9 and will print the payload of the incoming event to stdout.
+Our function is written in Python 3.9 and will print the payload of the incoming event to stdout.

 ![](../assets/images/lambda-console.png)